 Babies are born with an affinity to a warm watery environment.
 They were surrounded by amniotic fluid for 9 months in the womb so this environment is natural to them.
-The earlier you can return your baby to a warm watery environment the more comfortable they will be.
+The earlier you can return your baby to a warm watery environment the more comfortable they will be and the sooner we can encourage a progression on the ability to swim that they are born with.
 It is very unusual to find a baby under the age of 6 months that does not like warm water and the feeling of floating.

 Babies are also born with many reflexes that allow them to swim without being taught.
 Unfortunately many of these reflexes will disappear very early in life, which is why it is important to start early so that they are available to use.

 Infants can hold their breath.
 When you tip your baby forward so their head is lower than their hips (dive position) they will hold their breath.
 This is called the dive reflex and can be used for submerging infants (please do not attempt without a qualified instructor) The dive reflex will diminish around the age of 4 months.

 Infants can move in the water.
 When you place your baby on their tummy in the water they have a reflex called the amphibian reflex, this reflex will make their legs and sometimes their arms move.
 We can use the reflex to promote co-ordination, muscle development and to get the babies to kick on cue.
 The amphibian reflex will diminish around the age of 4 months

 Babies can grip and hold on.
 Babies are born with a reflex called the palmer grasp reflex.
 When you press in the palm of your babies hand they will grip on very tightly.
 We can use this reflex to promote a strong grip for swimming, grabbing and holding on which are all life saving skills.
 The palmer grasp reflex will diminish around the age of 3 months